nobodyguy/obico_ml_ha_integration/README.md

 ### Binary Sensor

 A binary sensor that indicates whether any errors have been detected.
 If errors are found in the image, the sensor will show `on`, otherwise `off`.

+### Sensor

+A numeric sensor that indicates detected failure confidence.

 ### Switch